NeverRanked · Measurement methodology

 For category contrast, a kill-test cohort against neverranked.com (category aeo_tools, single run, Perplexity) showed a meaningfully different source mix: 85% independent web, 14% YouTube, 1% forum.
 The same engine, a different category, produces a fundamentally different source-type distribution.
 That difference is the moat in microcosm.
 Only an outside observer measuring across categories can name it.

 Note on accuracy, updated 2026-05-23.
 Earlier versions of this page reported "98% independent web, 0% competitor" for this category.
 That was wrong by a wide margin: the aggregator was passing empty context to the source-type classifier, so the cohort's own domains were silently bucketed as independent web.
-The bug was fixed and the cohort registered; corrected numbers above.
+The bug was fixed and the cohort registered, with corrected numbers above.
 The methodology is unchanged.
 This is the kind of finding the fail-closed grader catches in prose but the underlying data pipeline has to catch separately.
 We caught it before any customer-facing claim shipped from these numbers.

 What this engagement deliberately does NOT measure